lgtm-migrator/dxw-prototype-lib/docs/README.md

 &nbsp;
 &nbsp;

-## How to add a CSS class to my own exercise
+## How to add custom CSS classes to my own exercise

 ### 1. Where to add your file:
 Add your own SASS file to the directory `app/assets/sass/exercises/[exercise directory]/`.